finite-element/finite-element-course/doc/source/L2_fespaces.rst

 .. proof:exercise::

    Let `K` be a triangle, and `P` be the space of quadratic polynomials.
-Let `N` be the set of nodal variables given by point evaluation at each edge midpoint, plus integral of the function along each edge.
+Let `N` be the set of nodal variables given by point evaluation at each edge midpoint together with the nodal variables given by integral of the function along each edge.
 Show that `N` does not determine `P`.

 This technique can then be extended to degree 2.